Part exchanging your car can be an attractive option when you're considering the future of your motor and car finance repayments.

 The likelihood is the dealer will probably offer you the most basic trade value for your car, whereas if you sold privately, you could bump the figure up.

-Once the dealer buys the car off of you, it will be passed on to a second-hand dealer for an even cheaper price, so the person you are dealing with will want to make some profit at least.
+Once the dealer buys the car from you, it will be passed on to a second-hand dealer for an even cheaper price, so the person you are dealing with will want to make some profit at least.

 You should find out exactly how much your car is worth before going to the dealer so you know whether they are giving you a good deal or not.

-You can do that by visiting our Deal Checker, entering your car finance deal and we will show you your car's value using our algorithm.
+You can do that by visiting our car finance deal checker, entering your car finance deal and we will show you your car's value using our algorithm.

 It's then worth comparing your car with other similar models with similar specifications - especially mileage - just to see how much they are selling for so you get an idea of what to expect for yours.